melboyce/sfv/gul_oki.md

 * always use hk.fk in grounded combos
 * always use lk.fk for standard AA (mk or hk for ranged AA, use boom oki)
+* mk is probably only useful as a grounded punish

 Okizeme off 1st active frame is the most desirable situation, but knowledge of what to use for later hits is essential.
 Some practice and a keen eye are